aadaabusraa/aadaabusraa/README.md

-# Hi there, I'm Büşra 👋
+# Hi there, I'm Büşra Ataş 👋

 Welcome to my corner of GitHub!
 I’m an **Industrial Engineer**, a **Software Developer** & **Business Strategist** passionate about building **AI-powered automation**, **data-driven applications**, and **scalable backend systems**.